 Jean Y. Tang, Stanford University School of Medicine, Redwood City, California

-For 30 years, the AACR Molecular Biology in Clinical Oncology Workshop has endeavored to provide a catalyst that inspires early-career oncologists to acquire knowledge of the range of investigative approaches that might be tapped to pursue cutting-edge research and the ability to develop an incisive research plan to address key unanswered medical questions.
+For over 30 years, the AACR Molecular Biology in Clinical Oncology Workshop has endeavored to provide a catalyst that inspires early-career oncologists to acquire knowledge of the range of investigative approaches that might be tapped to pursue cutting-edge research and the ability to develop an incisive research plan to address key unanswered medical questions.

 Physician-scientists are extremely underrepresented in the cancer workforce yet are essential in providing bench-to-bedside expertise.
 The overarching goal of this Workshop is to contribute to the training of aspiring physician-scientists and to provide participants with the opportunity to meet and receive training from successful physician-scientists in an environment that promotes formal and informal interactions at a critical moment in their career development: the transition from clinical training to laboratory-based training.